derekmerck/PERSEUS/README.md

 PERSEUS has three basic components:

-1. A set of client systems equipped with decoders and waveform analyzers for bedside monitors.
+1. A set of client systems equipped with decoders and waveform analyzers for bedside monitors and a log shipper.
 2. A central log server, such as such as [Splunk][] or an open-source "ELK" stack ([Elastic][], [Logstash][], and Kibana).
 3. A central server with the PERSEUS Dispatch daemon